WWI2018A/profile-service/Dokumentation-Template.md

     **Content:**
     ```json
     {
-      "error" : "Could not find the todo with the id: [id]"
+      "error" : "Could not find the profile with the id: [id]"
     }
     ```